Skip to main content

 If you like spending six to eight hours per week working on investments, do it.
 If you don’t, then dollar-cost average into index funds.

 I prefer to call it simply cost averaging.
-It's where one puts the same amount of money per month for a selected period of time.
+It's where one puts the same amount of money per month for a selected period.
 It's like the PHP 8,000.00 rule where one may choose to invest PHP 1,000.00 for eight months or PHP 2,000.00 for four months in buying stocks.
 Meanwhile, Buffett advises that most people should buy index funds instead.
 I decided to get the Philippine Equity Smart Index Fund via cost averaging and did some lump sums during the crash.

 Cost averaging is pretty much a safer way to avoid timing the market.
 The market moves not just during the opening but also during the closing.
 That's why I pretty much want to avoid playing casino with daily stock trading (read here).
 I decided to try a day trading simulator and found out how stressful it can get.
 It's like playing at the casino.
 Charlie Munger even called it a speculative orgy.
 Vulgar language but I can't help but agree with it.
 As Buffett also says: